 Either way, it's an exciting development.
 Delta continually leads the pack among the big three domestic airlines.
 This is just the latest reminder.

 Free Wi-Fi for all Delta flyers is an exciting prospect.
-Let us know if you’re on one of these test flights, and how the service performs.
-And stay tuned for updates on when this will roll out farther!
+Let us know if you're on one of these test flights, and how the service performs.
+And stay tuned for updates on when this will roll out further!

 Lead photo courtesy of Delta News Hub via Flickr